Whο Are the Big Five Tech Companies?

-Why is it FAAMG, and not MAGA (Microsoft, Apple, Google, and Amazon) or FAANG (Facebook, Apple, Amazon, Netflix, and Google)?
+Why is it GAFAM (or FAAMG), and not MAGA (Microsoft, Apple, Google, and Amazon) or FAANG (Facebook, Apple, Amazon, Netflix, and Google)?

 In a way, the multinationals are their subsidiaries.
 And that is why they are so important.